Top Food Accountability App Choices & The Missing Link (Human Accountability)

 Lifesum

 Lifesum has three distinct features -- a food log, calorie counter, and a recipe library.
-The app is all about personalization -- when you sign up, it takes your height, weight, and age to help you design an ideal diet.
+The app is all about personalization: when you sign up, it takes your height, weight, and age to help you design an ideal diet.
+Lifesum helps users monitor their dietary intake to achieve their personalized nutrition goals.
 Then the app shares appropriate recipes and track your meals.
 It also has a weekly health test, which tracks your body composition and habits and helps you understand which areas need improvement.

 An overall health view